anykeyh/clear/README.md

 ###### Caching association for N+1 request

-Use the generated `with_xxx` method on the collection to get the association cached and avoid N+1 request
+For every association, you can tell Clear to encache the results to avoid N+1 queries, using `with_XXX` on the collection:

 ```crystal
 # Will call two requests only.